locoframework/loco-js/README.md

 # GET "/user/articles/321/comments?page=2"
 ```

-You can also pass other parameters.
+You can also pass additional parameters.
 Example:

 ```coffeescript
 App.Models.Article.Comment.all({